Find your major in the School of the Arts and Experience Catalyst for yourself!

 Students plot their own trajectories and challenge themselves in the pursuit of excellence.
 We aim to develop vibrant, independent thinkers who are energized by complex challenges that require novel solutions.

-Students participate in interdisciplinary projects that foster innovation, communication skills, and diversity of thought to provide a more holistic education.
-Our six core classes encourage crossover between the arts majors with team-based learning.
-Artists, actors, dancers, and musicians join forces to push boundaries and produce professional-quality solutions, designs, and performances.
+Students participate in interdisciplinary projects that foster innovation, communication, and diversity of thought for a more holistic education where artists, actors, dancers, and musicians join forces to push creative boundaries.

 Students discover their individual callings and their roles in society.
 We encourage students to explore their faith, use their talent in the service of others and seek a higher vocational purpose in their art form.